Setup For a Class

 • Podium – a podium to rest lecture notes or a laptop or tablet on.

-• Computer – running the latest version of Windows 10.
-Pre-loaded software includes…
+• Computer – running the latest version of Windows 10 or 11.
+Standard software includes…

 • Microsoft Office